cankalsoftware/react-portfolio-papa/README.md

 $ firebase init

-select hosting option and follow the screen options to login to firebase with pre created or new created location
+select hosting option and follow the screen options to login to firebase with pre created or new created location in the hosting setting set the answers y-y-n
+Do not connect the github update

 $ firebase deploy